bootlin/training-materials/slides/security-userland/security-userland.typ

   - Each object has an owner, e.g. the object creator.

-  - The owner assigns permissions to the object, for himself and others.
+  - The owner assigns permissions to the object, for themselves and others.

 - Typical access model:

-  - Access control list (ACL) based: subjects appear in an authorization list linked with the object
+  - Access control list (ACL)-based: subjects appear in an authorization list linked with the object

-  - Capability based: subjects hold a _capability_ that allows to manipulate an object
+  - Capability-based: subjects hold a _capability_ that allows to manipulate an object

 #align(center, [#image("DAC.pdf", width: 60%)])